STATIC

 Starting STATIC

-STATIC supports all the common FRR daemon start options which are documented elsewhere.
+STATIC supports all the common FRR daemon start options (Common Invocation Options).

 Configuration for the daemon should be saved in the FRR integrated configuration file located in /etc/frr/frr.conf, see Integrated Config File for more information on system configuration.